 Before you use the calculator you’ll need to know your home’s external floor area for both upstairs and downstairs (m2 or ft2): this will give you the rebuilding cost per square metre.

-To get this, go outside and measure the length and width of the downstairs wall, then multiply these two figures together.
+To get this, go outside and measure the length and width of the ground floor walls, then multiply these two figures together.

 If the upstairs is identical to the downstairs, simply double the ground floor area.